Last updated: July 15, 2026

 What is takeout in horse racing betting?

 Takeout is the percentage of each betting pool the track keeps before paying winners.
-Win/Place/Show pools typically carry 17–19% takeout, meaning bettors collectively receive back 81–83 cents per dollar wagered.
+At many major North American Thoroughbred tracks, Win/Place/Show takeout commonly falls in the 17–19% range, meaning bettors collectively receive back 81–83 cents per dollar wagered — though rates vary by jurisdiction and track.
 Exotic pools carry 19–25%, and multi-race pools 20–26%.
-Takeout is compounding — it applies to every bet you make, every race, every day.
+Takeout compounds — it applies to every bet you make, every race, every day.
 Over a season, bettors in lower-takeout pools are playing a mathematically easier game.

 What is a Pick 5 bet in horse racing?